 Scroll compressors, like several other types of compressors, will only compress in one rotational direction.
+Direction of rotation is not an issue with single-phase compressors since they will always start and run in the proper direction.
 Three-phase compressors will rotate in either direction depending upon phasing of the power to L1, L2 and L3.
 Since there is a 50/50 chance of connecting power in such a way as to cause rotation in the reverse direction, it is important to include notices and instructions in appropriate locations on the equipment to ensure proper rotation direction is achieved when the system is installed and operated.

 Observing that suction pressure drops and discharge pressure rises when the compressor is energized allows verification of proper rotation direction.
-There is no negative impact on durability caused by operating three-phase Copeland Scroll[TM] compressors in the reversed direction for a short period of time (under one hour) but oil may be lost.
+There is no negative impact on durability caused by operating three-phase Copeland Scroll compressors in the reversed direction for a short period of time (under one hour) but oil may be lost.
 Oil loss can be prevented during reverse rotation if the tubing is routed at least 15 cm above the compressor.
 After several minutes of operation in reverse, the compressor protection system will trip due to high motor temperature.
 The operator will notice a lack of cooling.
 However, if allowed to repeatedly restart and run in reverse without correcting the situation, the compressor will be permanently damaged.